pdxparrot/assets/SETUP.md

   * Configure any additional settings as required
 * Attach the Viewer prefab to the GameData
 * Vieweport Size (2D) and FoV (3D) can be adjusted on the GameData

-## Viewer Initialization

-* It can be useful to have the project GameManager and GameData expose the project viewer prefab
-* The MainGameState's InitializeServer() method should call GameManager.Instance.StartGameServer();
-* The MainGameState's InitializeClient() method should call GameManager.Instance.StartGameClient();
-  * This is also a good place to Allocate(), Acquire(), and Initialize() the viewer in a simple game
-  * This is also a good place to initialize the game UI

 # Player